Dealing with a corrupted SD card or pen drive is a tedious task. You spend hours to get back your storage into working conditions but get nothing.

 - Click Ok in the next dialog box which will warn you that the data will be lost.
 The format process will complete in a few moments, and you will have your error-free SD card or pen drive.

-This process involves Windows command prompt which is commonly known as CMD.
-In this, you have to enter some CMD commands, and Windows will forcefully format your corrupted pen drive/SD card.
+Here, you have to enter some CMD commands, and Windows will forcefully format your corrupted flash drive or SD card that’s not reading:

 - Connect the corrupted pen drive or SD card to your computer.